 “Nonsense,” Trystan said.
 “You just have to know how to handle them.
-Anyway, they confirmed that the only way to break the curse was to travel to the Annwfn.”
+They confirmed the only way to break the curse was to travel to Annwfn.”

 “The gates to the Otherworld are open wide in winter time.
 If we needed to go then, they could take us.
-But as our journey has a more pressing timeframe, they taught me an invocation we can use to appeal for safe passage to the Otherworld.”
+But as our journey has a more pressing timeframe, they taught me an invocation we can use to appeal for safe passage.”